Trichomoniasis is a sexually transmitted infection (STI) caused by a tiny parasite called Trichomonas vaginalis (TV).

 Read more about preventing trichomoniasis.

 Trichomoniasis is unlikely to go away without treatment, but it can be effectively treated with antibiotics.
-Most men and women are treated with an antibiotic called metronidazole, which is usually taken twice a day for five to seven days.
+Most men and women are treated with an antibiotic called metronidazole, which is usually taken twice a day for 5 to 7 days.

 It's important to complete the whole course of antibiotics and avoid having sex until the infection clears up, to prevent reinfection.